How to find and trade the most volatile currency pairs

 When traders decide to sell the GBP/USD pair, they receive $1.31090 for one GBP or if they decide to buy, they will pay $1.3110 (the higher price).
 The difference between the two is the spread and as you can see, there could be a different spread depending on the currency pair.
 Traders prefer smaller spreads because the price movement should cover the spread before a trade becomes profitable.

 Opening positions in the forex market mean that you ultimately consider the relationship between the currencies in terms of whether one strengthens or weakens compared with the other.
 There are two ways for traders to make a profit:

 - The quoted currency strengthens or weakens

 Take the GBP/USD pair as an example and assume all other factors affecting the rate remain the same.
-When the GBP, as a base currency, strengthens then the GBP/USD value will increase.
+When the GBP, as a base currency, strengthens, then the GBP/USD value will increase.
 If the GBP weakens, the value of the pair will decrease.
-Conversely, when the US dollar strengthens in relation to the GBP the GBP/USD price will decline and if the US dollar weakens, the GBP/USD value will rise.
+Conversely, when the US dollar strengthens in relation to the GBP, the GBP/USD price will decline.
+If the US dollar weakens, the GBP/USD value will rise.

 Most traded currency pairs

 Currency pairs can be affected by many factors and each has characteristics that attract or repel traders.
 They can choose to trade a currency pair based on volatility, liquidity, volume or some other factor.
 The list of most traded forex pairs can include currencies that significantly differ in terms of their characteristics.
 Some of the most traded pairs are:

 - 0'>EUR/JPY (Euro/Japanese yen)

 - 0'>EUR/AUD (Euro/Australian dollar)